cvogt/ghc-proposals/proposals/0000-visible-forall.rst

 Reinterpretation of terms as types is to be considered a transitional technique with the eventual goal of complete unification of terms and types.
 Hence, by accepting this proposal, we all agree that the term/type unification is The Right Thing.
-To facilitate this process, we establish a policy that changes that simply bridge the gap between terms and types (such as promotion of ``Char``, type-level ``if then else``, etc) do not require the proposal process.
+To facilitate this process, we establish a policy that non-breaking changes that simply bridge the gap between terms and types (such as promotion of ``Char``, type-level ``if then else``, etc) do not require the proposal process.
 A merge request is eligible for this shortcut if at least two GHC